Revised May, 2017

 - Determine how already-enacted tax policy changes will affect the amount of tax revenue available.
 Because several tax cuts were being phased in during FY 2017 (including an increase in the state Earned Income Tax Credit (EITC)), the revenue estimate derived from looking at growth in the state economy alone would need to be adjusted down to reflect the expected revenue loss from these policy changes.

 Looking carefully at the projections made at the start of the FY 2017 budget process, we see that while the announced projection for actual tax revenue growth was a seemingly reasonable 4.3 percent, the baseline growth that would have been needed to achieve that amount of tax revenue growth was actually 5.55 percent (because some of the revenue growth would be used to pay for already enacted tax cuts and thus wouldn’t be available to fund the budget).
 Further, the announced 4.3 percent revenue growth projection was a projection of growth above a newly increased FY 2016 projection.
 The decision to increase the FY 2016 revenue projection in January proved to be a mistake.
 While revenue growth was looking good in January of 2016, it could have been anticipated that the final FY 2016 collection numbers would not exceed the original estimates.
 Late in 2015 the stock market declined significantly.
 While this would not affect tax revenue growth immediately, it could have been anticipated that it would affect revenue collections come April of 2016 (when people would file their 2015 taxes), thus affecting FY 2016 collection totals.
 That’s exactly what happened.
-In order to hit the announced 4.3 percent tax revenue growth rate, the baseline tax estimate would have needed to be 6.68 percent above the initial FY 2016 estimate – a very high growth rate and one that might have raised red flags with the public.
+In order to hit the announced 4.3 percent tax revenue growth rate, the baseline tax estimate would have needed to be 6.1 percent above the initial estimate upon which the FY 2016 budget was built – a very high growth rate and one that might have raised red flags with the public.
 Had that information been publicly available, it is likely that the fiscal problems that emerged towards the end of the FY 2017 budget process would have been recognized much earlier in the year.